BucFringe/bucfringe.github.io/_posts/2020-06-10-covid-grog.md

 title: Covid Grog
 tag: mead
 permalink: /covid-grog/
+date: "2020-06-10 18:00:00 +0100"
 ---

-Welcome to the covid grog page
+This grog has been perfectly blended in Tamworth, Staffordshire in England during the covid-19 pandemic in 2020 when the country went into lockdown.
+This is the first grog brewed by Drunken Goblin Meadery.
+It has been made with Payne’s Blossom honey which is blended in West Sussex, England and has been taste tested at every stage by the founder himself.

 Date started - 30/04/2020

 Recipe used:

-1.8kg Paynes blossom honey
+- 1.8kg Paynes blossom honey
-5 litres of tap water (43 Torc Aavenue)
+- 5 litres of tap water (43 Torc Aavenue)
-20 raisins
+- 20 raisins
-1/2 Mangrove Jacks M05 - Honey Wine Yeast
+- 1/2 Mangrove Jacks M05 - Honey Wine Yeast

 Expected ABV % - 14